January

 Helping Local Arts Agencies with Arts Data

-Arts Data in the Public Sector: Strategies for Local Arts Agencies, by Bloomberg Associates, aims to assist cities in collecting and utilizing data about their arts and cultural sectors to demonstrate impact, shape policy discussions and promote equitable arts access.
+Arts Data in the Public Sector: Strategies for Local Arts Agencies, by Bloomberg Associates, aims to assist cities in collecting and utilizing data about their arts and cultural sectors to demonstrate impact, shape policy discussions and promote arts access for all.
 This guide explores the ongoing difficulty of data collection in the nonprofit cultural sector, which is complicated by the wide variety of arts organizations and activities, as well as the absence of established metrics.
 The data practices of 15 local arts agencies are profiled alongside the common challenges and implications associated with data collecting, interpretation and sharing.
 Bloomberg Associates will offer a webinar on the guide and case studies in January.

 Attendance, Donation Trends for Orchestras, Theatres during Pandemic